civicmapper/csc-docs/_docs/common_tasks/datainfo.md

 ---
 **QVCOG Parcel Feature Class**
 *   Layer is regularly updated using the **Allegheny County Parcel Boundaries** layer available as open source data from the Allegheny County Department of Real Estate.
-*   This layer will be updated monthly using data harvested from [Allegheny County's GIS data portal](http://openac.alcogis.opendata.arcgis.com/).
+*   This layer will be updated monthly using data retrieved from [Allegheny County's GIS data portal](http://openac.alcogis.opendata.arcgis.com/).

 **QRM (QVCOG Reference Map)**
 *   A basemap comprised of: